Can the New Food Guide Dish up Good Agri-food Policy?

 The release of Canada’s Food Guide on January 22 was, predictably, followed by hot debate.
 The Food Guide has a long history of being contentious, and although government asserts that the newest version is based on science, which some debate, critics seem more concerned about its wider societal implications.

 The 2007 version was criticized as being heavily influenced by the agriculture industry.
 In answer to this perception, Health Canada did not invite the industry to the policy table for the 2019 guide’s development.
 Last week, several commodities announced they were pleased to see their products included on the Eat Well Plate image that replaced the old Food Group Rainbow.
-Still, many expressed concerns that consumers might be led to believe that they should replace too much of the animal products in their menu with plant-based alternatives.
+Still, several expressed concerns that consumers might be led to believe that they should replace too much of the animal products in their menu with plant-based alternatives.

 It will be difficult to tell for certain how much influence the Food Guide will have on that end, but we’ve known for some time now that Canadians are embracing alternative proteins.
 According to a 2018 food trends report from the University of Guelph, over 40 per cent of Canadians said they planned to include more plant-based proteins in their diets—higher than the global average.